Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Creating_a_Redux_store_with_createStore_function.md

 Now we got our Redux store, our reducer function, we subscribe the React component to the Redux store and we can read data from the Redux store.
 Now we also need an action that can be dispatched and trigger the reducer function to modify the data in the Redux store.

 For dispatching actions from React components, we need to import from 'react-redux' library the `useDispatch` hook.
 This hook returns a reference to the `dispatch` function from the Redux store.
 You may use it to dispatch actions as needed.

+To the `dispatch` function you will pass an object that have a `type` property that uniquely identify the `dispatch` function.

 ```react
 import { useSelector, useDispatch } from 'react-redux'